Singularities of moduli of curves with a universal root: The moduli space of th roots of

 \begin{teo}[{See \cite[theorem 2]{harmum82}}] Consider a stable curve $C$ of genus $g\geq 4$.
 An element of $\Aut(C)$ acts as a quasireflection on $\defo(C)$ if and only if it is an ETQR.
 In particular, if $\eta\in \Aut(C)$ is an $ETQR$ acting non trivially on the tail $T$ with elliptic tail node $\msf{n}$, then $\eta$ acts on $\defo(C)$ as $t_{\msf n}\mapsto -t_{\msf n}$ on the coordinate associated to $\msf{n}$, and as $t\mapsto t$ on the remaining coordinates. \end{teo}

-\begin{rmk} Consider a (stack theoretic) curve $\msf E$ of genus $1$ with one marked point.
+\begin{rmk} Consider a (stack-theoretic) curve $\msf E$ of genus $1$ with one marked point.
 We call $E$ its coarse space.
 In the case of an elliptic tail of a curve $\ssC$, the marked point is the point of intersection between $\msf E$ and $\overline{\ssC\backslash \msf E}$.

 If $\msf E$ is an elliptic curve, then $\msf E=E$ and the curve has exactly one involution $i_0$.
 In case $\msf E$ is rational, its normalization is the stack $\overline{\msf E}=[\p^1\slash\mmu_r]$, with $\mmu_r$ acting by multiplication, and $\msf E=\overline{\msf E}\slash\{0\equiv \infty\}$.
 There exists a canonical involution $\msf i_0$ in this case too: we consider the pushforward of the involution on $\p^1$ such that $z\mapsto 1\slash z$.